JulioSimon/docs/tnp-documentation/generic-functionalities.md

 ### Definition

+The WordPress Users Management system is a comprehensive framework that allows administrators to create, modify, and manage user accounts within the WordPress platform.
+It provides tools for controlling access to the website's administrative functions based on predefined roles and capabilities.

+Key components of the Users Management system include:

+- **User accounts**: Individual profiles containing personal information, credentials, and role assignments
+- **Role-based access control**: Predefined sets of permissions that determine what actions users can perform
+- **User capabilities**: Granular permissions that can be assigned or removed from specific roles
+- **User metadata**: Additional information associated with user accounts
+- **Authentication management**: Tools for password resets, account recovery, and security

+The Users Management system serves as the foundation for WordPress's security model, ensuring that users have appropriate access to site functionality while protecting sensitive operations from unauthorized access.

 ### User Addition Process

+Adding new users to a WordPress site follows a structured workflow that can be performed by administrators.
+Below is a detailed explanation of the user addition process:

+1. **Accessing the Users Section**
+   - Log in to the WordPress admin dashboard
+   - Navigate to "Users" > "Add New" in the left sidebar menu
+   - [Screenshot Recommended] *Users menu in the WordPress admin sidebar*

+2. **Completing the New User Form**
+   - Fill in the required fields:
+     - Username (required): A unique identifier that cannot be changed later
+     - Email (required): A valid email address for the user
+     - Password (optional): A strong password or leave blank to auto-generate
+     - Confirm Password (if entering manually)
+     - First Name (optional)
+     - Last Name (optional)
+     - Website (optional)
+   - [Screenshot Recommended] *Add New User form with all fields visible*

+3. **Setting the User Role**
+   - Select an appropriate role from the dropdown menu:
+     - Administrator
+     - Editor
+     - Author
+     - Contributor
+     - Subscriber
+   - The selected role determines what actions the user can perform on the site
+   - [Screenshot Recommended] *Role selection dropdown showing available options*

+4. **Additional Options**
+   - "Send User Notification" checkbox: When selected, WordPress sends the new user an email with their account details
+   - In multisite installations, additional options may appear for site assignment

+5. **Creating the User Account**
+   - Click the "Add New User" button to create the account
+   - WordPress validates the information and creates the user account
+   - A success message appears confirming the user creation
+   - [Screenshot Recommended] *Success message after user creation*

+**Important Considerations:**

+- Usernames must be unique across the entire WordPress installation
+- Email addresses must be unique and valid, as they are used for account recovery
+- Passwords should follow security best practices (minimum length, complexity)
+- Consider the principle of least privilege when assigning roles (assign only the permissions necessary for the user's tasks)
+- In multisite installations, users can be added to specific sites or the entire network

 ### Sending Password Reset

+The WordPress password reset functionality allows administrators to help users regain access to their accounts when they forget their passwords.
+This process maintains security while providing a straightforward recovery mechanism.

+#### Administrator-Initiated Password Reset

+1. **Accessing User Management**
+   - Log in to the WordPress admin dashboard
+   - Navigate to "Users" > "All Users" in the left sidebar
+   - [Screenshot Recommended] *Users listing page showing all user accounts*

+2. **Locating the User**
+   - Find the user account that needs a password reset using the search box or by browsing the list
+   - Hover over the user's name to reveal action links

+3. **Initiating the Reset**
+   - Click on the "Send password reset" link that appears when hovering over the user's name
+   - [Screenshot Recommended] *Hover state showing the "Send password reset" link*

+4. **Confirmation**
+   - WordPress displays a confirmation message indicating that the password reset email has been sent
+   - The system automatically generates a unique, secure reset link and sends it to the user's registered email address
+   - [Screenshot Recommended] *Confirmation message after sending reset email*

+#### User-Initiated Password Reset

+1. **Accessing the Login Page**
+   - User navigates to the WordPress login page (typically /wp-login.php)
+   - Clicks on the "Lost your password?" link below the login form
+   - [Screenshot Recommended] *Login form highlighting the "Lost your password?" link*

+2. **Requesting Password Reset**
+   - User enters their username or email address in the provided field
+   - Clicks the "Get New Password" button
+   - [Screenshot Recommended] *Password reset request form*

+3. **Email Delivery**
+   - WordPress sends a password reset link to the user's registered email address
+   - The email contains a secure, time-limited link to reset the password

+4. **Setting a New Password**
+   - User clicks the link in the email, which directs them to a password reset page
+   - User enters a new password (and confirms it)
+   - Clicks "Reset Password" to save the changes
+   - [Screenshot Recommended] *New password creation form*

+5. **Confirmation and Login**
+   - WordPress confirms the password has been changed
+   - User can now log in with the new password

+**Security Considerations:**

+- Password reset links expire after a limited time (typically 24 hours)
+- Reset links can only be used once
+- The system validates that the request comes from the same IP address that initiated it
+- Failed reset attempts are logged for security monitoring
+- Consider implementing additional security measures like two-factor authentication for sensitive accounts

 ### User Roles

+WordPress implements a role-based access control system that assigns specific capabilities to predefined user roles.
+Each role represents a set of permissions that determine what actions users can perform within the WordPress administration panel.

 1. **Super Administrator**

+   The Super Administrator role exists only in WordPress Multisite installations and has complete control over the entire network of sites.

+   **Capabilities include:**
+   - All Administrator capabilities for every site in the network
+   - Manage network settings and configurations
+   - Create and delete sites within the network
+   - Install and activate themes and plugins network-wide
+   - Manage user accounts across all sites
+   - Add and remove sites from the network
+   - Upgrade WordPress core, themes, and plugins for the entire network

+   **Best suited for:**
+   - Technical managers responsible for the entire WordPress network
+   - Organization owners or highest-level administrators

+   **Security note:** This role should be assigned very sparingly due to its extensive capabilities.

 2. **Administrator**

+   The Administrator role has complete control over a single WordPress site, with access to all administrative features.

+   **Capabilities include:**
+   - Manage all site content (posts, pages, media)
+   - Install, activate, and delete themes and plugins
+   - Add and manage users
+   - Modify site settings and options
+   - Edit theme files and customize site appearance
+   - Import and export site content
+   - Update WordPress core, themes, and plugins
+   - Moderate comments
+   - [Screenshot Recommended] *Administrator capabilities in the user profile screen*

+   **Best suited for:**
+   - Site owners
+   - Primary site managers
+   - Technical administrators

+   **Security note:** Limit the number of administrators to reduce security risks.

 3. **Editor**

+   The Editor role has full control over content management but cannot modify site settings or access technical features.

+   **Capabilities include:**
+   - Create, edit, publish, and delete any posts or pages (including those by other users)
+   - Moderate comments
+   - Manage categories, tags, and links
+   - Upload files and media
+   - Access to the WordPress dashboard

+   **Best suited for:**
+   - Content managers
+   - Editorial team leaders
+   - Senior content creators

+   **Security note:** Editors cannot install plugins or themes, which helps maintain site security.

 4. **Author**

+   The Author role can create and manage their own content but has limited access to content created by others.

+   **Capabilities include:**
+   - Create, edit, publish, and delete their own posts
+   - Upload files and media for their own content
+   - View comments, including those awaiting moderation
+   - Access to the WordPress dashboard

+   **Best suited for:**
+   - Regular content contributors
+   - Blog writers
+   - Staff members who need to publish content

+   **Security note:** Authors cannot edit or delete content created by other users.

 5. **Contributor**

+   The Contributor role can create and edit their own posts but cannot publish them directly.

+   **Capabilities include:**
+   - Create and edit their own posts (but not publish them)
+   - Cannot upload media files
+   - View comments on their own posts
+   - Access to the WordPress dashboard

+   **Best suited for:**
+   - Guest writers
+   - Infrequent content contributors
+   - New team members during probation periods

+   **Security note:** All content from Contributors requires review and approval by an Editor or Administrator before publication.

 6. **Subscriber**

+   The Subscriber role has minimal capabilities, primarily focused on managing their own profile.

+   **Capabilities include:**
+   - Read content (including private content if enabled)
+   - Manage their own profile
+   - Change their password
+   - Comment on posts (if comments are enabled)

+   **Best suited for:**
+   - Registered readers
+   - Newsletter subscribers
+   - Community members
+   - Customers who need access to protected content

+   **Security note:** Subscribers have no publishing capabilities and cannot make changes to site content or settings.

+**Role Management Best Practices:**

+- Regularly audit user roles to ensure appropriate access levels
+- Follow the principle of least privilege when assigning roles
+- Consider using role management plugins for more granular control
+- Document which roles have access to sensitive operations
+- Create custom roles for specific workflow needs when standard roles are insufficient

 ## Navigation Menu Management